 REAL MEN ARE TEACHERS (Dr. Leonard Starks, Dr. Marilyn Izzard and Dr. Jim Charles)

-The Real Men Are Teachers (RMAT) program in the School of Education is designed to support and increase the applicant pool and productivity of African American male students in the teaching profession.
+The Real Men Are Teachers (RMAT) program in the School of Education, Human Performance, and Health is designed to support and increase the applicant pool and productivity of African American male students in the teaching profession.
 Male preservice teachers gain a heightened visibility, preparation, as teacher leaders, and serve as Ambassadors for teacher education.
 The primary objective of the RMAT

 initiative is to prepare males majoring in education at USC Upstate to become strong teacher/leaders.
 This objective is accomplished by program participant matriculating through a leadership0 curriculum and a mentoring component.
 The leadership curriculum expose participants to the current leadership trends and issues significant to future teacher/leaders.
 Each protégé is assigned an academic, personal and social mentor.
 The mentor exists to provide each protégé with informal insights of the profession from a seasoned practitioner.